Virtual Staging & AI Video Disclosure Rules (2026)

 Frequently asked questions

-- Consequences range from MLS fines and listing removal to ethics complaints under NAR Article 12.
-In California, AB 723 makes it a misdemeanor as of January 1, 2026, which is the strictest such penalty in the United States.
+Consequences range from MLS fines and listing removal to ethics complaints under NAR Article 12.
+In California, AB 723 makes it a misdemeanor as of January 1, 2026, and the Department of Real Estate can issue a citation with a fine of up to $2,500 per violation.
 Undisclosed alterations can also expose agents to misrepresentation claims from buyers.

 Harrison Kaye · Co-Founder & CEO